EC528-Fall-2024/hybrid-tx-analytical-epoxy/apiary/etl-demo/README.md

 - `ExtractFromPostgres.java`: Extracts the data from PostgreSQL into a ResultSet.
 - `LoadToClickHouse.java`: Loads the extracted data from PostgreSQL into ClickHouse.
+-  `TransformService` : Transforms the data from column based to row base.
 - `ETLService.java`: Orchestrates the ETL process and ensures the data is moved smoothly.

 Let's take a closer look at these functions.